c4s4/neon/doc/usermanual.md

 Your scripts might use builtin funtions, defined by Anko scripting engine (such as *toString()*) or by NeON.
 To lis NeON builtins, you can type command `neon -builtins`.
 To get help on given builtin, type `neon -builtin split`.
-You can get information on available tasks
-[on this reference page](reference.md).
+You can get information on available builtin functions [on this reference page](reference.md).

 You can define your own functions in scripts that you load in the build file